Janelle Parks

 Janelle Louise Parks (born August 1, 1962) is a retired American cyclist.
 Competing in the individual road race she won a silver medal at the 1986 World Championships and finished tenth at the 1984 Olympics.
 Parks won the national title in this event in 1987, placing second in 1983 and 1988.
-In 1985 she won the Tour de l'Aude Cycliste Féminin.
+In 1985 she won the Tour de l'Aude Cycliste Féminin and placed 7th overall as top American finisher in the Tour de France Féminin 1985.
 Parks later married, becoming Janelle Parks-Graham, and settled in Western Australia as a cycling coach.